rudenoise/rudenoiseSite/md/writingSystem2016.md

 the enjoyment and I like enjoying myself.
 There have been two shifts in tooling.

-The first digital, I now use a Mac Book Pro as my computer due to work reasons.
-I only use it as a laptop around 2% of the time as I like attaching a decent external keyboard (a WASD ) and a big monitor.
+The first digital: I now use a Mac Book Pro as my computer due to work reasons.
+I only use it as a laptop around 20% of the time as I like attaching a decent external keyboard (a WASD) and a big monitor.
 Big clicky keys give a proper sense of typing.
 You're definitely getting shit done when your letters make a louder click.
 I think the ultimate in laptop typing is probably the ThinkPad X220 but I can't really justify having two laptops.